 The Custodian of Records is Michelle Witt and can be reached at 636-639-2100 or by email at firstname.lastname@example.org.

-Officer Mary Wheeler is our D.A.R.E.
+Officer Kyle Terry is our D.A.R.E.
 Officer.
-She is responsible for teaching the children at the local schools about drug resistance.
-If you need to contact Officer Wheeler, she can be reached at (636) 639-2103 or via email at Mary.Wheeler@wentzvillemo.org.
+He is responsible for teaching the children at the local schools about drug resistance.
+If you need to contact Officer Terry, he can be reached at (636) 639-2103 or via email at firstname.lastname@example.org.

 School Resource Officers

-Four officers work with and patrol the Wentzville School District and private schools in our city: Officer's Brophy, Horvath, Parkinson and Reynolds.
+Seven officers work with and patrol the Wentzville School District and private schools in our city: Officer's Davis, Horvath, Hyde, Princivalli, Reynolds, van Breusegen and Wheeler.
 They help ensure the safety of our students and teachers.

-Officer Mike Toney and Officer Sean Reynolds handle the Department's animal complaints.
-Animal Control can be reached by calling (636) 639-2104 or emailing email@example.com.
+Officers' Mike Toney and Gary Roberts handle the Department's animal complaints.
+Animal Control can be reached by calling (636) 639-2123 or emailing email@example.com.
 This office number and email or only answered/checked when the Animal Control Officer's are on duty, you may also contact dispatch for a more immediate response at (636) 327-5105.